-Iowa DNR has prepared and submitted the 2020 Integrated Report which includes the 2020 Impaired Waters List to the U.S. EPA as required by Sections 305(b) and 303(d) of the federal Clean Water Act.
-The Iowa DNR is waiting for the U.S. EPA’s review and approval, or disapproval, of Iowa’s 2020 Impaired Waters list.
+Iowa DNR submitted the 2020 Integrated Report which includes the 2020 Impaired Waters List to the U.S. EPA as required by Sections 305(b) and 303(d) of the federal Clean Water Act for approval on February 17, 2021.
+Iowa DNR received final approval of this submittal from the U.S. EPA on May 14, 2021

 Public comments were sought on Iowa’s draft 2020 list of impaired waters from December 1, 2020, through January 1, 2021.
 Iowa DNR prepared a summary of responses to the 112 comments received on the draft 2020 list of Impaired Waters Iowa’s draft list was updated following the public comment period and Iowa's final 2020 Impaired Waters list, as submitted to U.S. EPA, contained 584 waterbodies with a total of 773 impairments.

 Links to additional background information can be found at:

 Iowa's Section 303(d) lists and Integrated Reports are prepared according to Iowa DNR's assessment and listing methodology and follow U.S. EPA guidelines for "integrated reporting" that combine requirements of Sections 305(b), 303(d), and 314 of the federal Clean Water Act.
 These U.S. EPA guidelines suggest that states place all their waters into one of the following categories that comprise a state's Integrated Report: